qor/qor/example/tutorial/bookstore/README.md

 		},
 	)

-you can see how the rest of the resources was added in [resources.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/resources/resources.go), the `db` object referenced here is set up in [models.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/models/models.go)
+You can see how the rest of the resources was added in [resources.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/resources/resources.go), the `db` object referenced here is set up in [models.go](https://github.com/qor/qor/blob/master/example/tutorial/bookstore/01/app/models/models.go)

 Go ahead and go to the authors admin and add an author...